CarolineLienard/Booki/README.md

 # Booki ☀️✈
-# An OpenClassroom Project to learn HTML and CSS
+# A Project to learn HTML and CSS

 This is my solution to the first project of the OpenClassroom's web developer course (https://openclassrooms.com/fr/).
 This project introduce the basics of HTLM and CSS through the integration of a very specific design they provide.